 CGRS hires motivated individuals (undergraduates or recent graduates) for un-paid non-legal internships year round, generally for 8-12 week periods of time.
 Our interns usually help us with country conditions and human rights related research, as well as other CGRS general projects.
 Our spring and fall interns usually work anywhere from 3 to 5 days per week, depending on the individual.
 Our summer interns, however, are generally full-time.

-Applications for the spring are currently being considered on a rolling basis for our human rights research internship.
-For information on how to apply, please see our spring internship announcement: Spring 2017 Refugee and Human Rights Research Intern Position
+Applications for the summer are currently being accepted on a rolling basis.
+For information on positions available and how to apply, please see our summer internship announcements:

 CGRS hires un-paid volunteer attorneys for legal internships through the fall, winter and spring, generally for part-time or full-time positions.
 Cover letters, CVs, writing samples and 3 references can be sent to firstname.lastname@example.org with the subject line "Volunteer Attorney Application."
 Applications are considered on a rolling basis.